 |Total||3.3 out of 5||3.6 out of 5|

 In short, both solutions offer critical layers of protection for the enterprise: Tripwire focuses on configuration and file monitoring, RedSeal on security data analytics.
 Vigilant organizations more often combine these security mechanisms and others to fill out their continuous security toolchains—as mentioned previously, RedSeal even offers an integration with Tripwire.
 And as a critical component of the toolchain, UpGuard's enterprise resilience platform provides the crucial layer for validating that all IT assets in your environment are configured optimally and free from vulnerabilities.
-Try it today, it's free for the first 10 nodes.

 Monitoring tools have come a long way since the early days of Big Brother.
 Today's solutions have evolved into powerful software troubleshooting and performance analytics platforms capable of deconstructing and analyzing the entire application stack—infrastructure up—for bugs and issues.